Alfa Romeo Giulietta (1977)

-The Alfa Romeo Giulietta (Tipo 116, Italian for Type 116) is a small executive saloon car manufactured by Italian car maker Alfa Romeo from 1977 to 1985.
+The Alfa Romeo Giulietta (Type 116) is a small executive saloon car manufactured by Italian car maker Alfa Romeo from 1977 to 1985.
 The car was introduced in November 1977 and while it took its name from the original Giulietta of 1954 to 1965, it was a new design based on the Alfa Romeo Alfetta chassis (including its rear mounted transaxle).
 The Giulietta went through two facelifts, the first in 1981 and the second one in 1983.
 All Giuliettas used 5-speed manual transmissions.

 While it was a conventional three-box saloon/sedan body style, a defining point of difference was at the rear, where there was a short boot, and a small aerodynamic spoiler, integrated into the body.
 The Giulietta was only offered in saloon form, but there were several estate/station wagon conversions made.
 First out was Moretti, whose conversion appeared in the first half of 1978.

 History

 First series

 The Giulietta was launched in November 1977.
 Two models were available: Giulietta 1.3, with an oversquare 95 PS 1357 cc engine, and Giulietta 1.6, with a 109 PS 1570 cc engine, both Alfa Romeo Twin Cam inline-fours fed by two twin-choke carburettors.

 In April 1979, just under two years later, Giulietta 1.8 with a 122 PS 1779 cc engine was added, and in May of the following year the Giulietta Super with a 2-litre engine (1962 cc, 130 PS) appeared.
 The Giulietta was unusual in that the tachometer rotated counter-clockwise, meeting the speedometer needle at the top, rather than the usual clockwise movement.